 That's a key finding from the investigation into the tragic launch of Space Shuttle Challenger on 28 January 1986 which killed all seven crew members.
 The vehicle exploded 73 seconds into the flight.

 Warnings about a flaw in the O-ring seals from as far back as 1977, the primary cause of Challenger's structural failure, were ignored by some NASA managers, according to the Warren Commission report.
-The dangers of launching in cold temperatures (31 F/-1C) that fateful morning were also disregarded.
+The dangers of launching in cold temperatures (31 F/-1C) that fateful morning was also disregarded.

 No matter the size, history, or success of an organization, there will be obstacles along the way.
 However, if the mission is that important, then finding the means to overcome one or all seven barriers listed above, should be a priority on your leadership agenda.